perfectra1n/claude-code-sync/README.md

 - Snapshot availability for undo

 **History Storage:**
-- Operation history is stored in `~/.claude-sync/operation-history.json`
+- Operation history is stored in `~/.claude-code-sync/operation-history.json`
 - Up to 5 operations are kept (automatically rotated)
 - Each operation includes details about affected conversations

 ## Conflict Resolution

-When the same conversation session is modified on different machines, `claude-sync` detects this as a conflict.
+When the same conversation session is modified on different machines, `claude-code-sync` detects this as a conflict.

 ### Smart Merge (NEW!)

-**Smart merge is now the default conflict resolution strategy!** When conflicts are detected, `claude-sync` automatically attempts to intelligently merge both versions by:
+**Smart merge is now the default conflict resolution strategy!** When conflicts are detected, `claude-code-sync` automatically attempts to intelligently merge both versions by:

 - **Analyzing message UUIDs and parent relationships**: Builds a message tree to understand conversation structure
 - **Resolving edited messages by timestamp**: If the same message was edited on both machines, keeps the newer version